+[[Authors: According to my TOC, there is no chapter 13?
+Kezia]]

+[[Authors: It might be good to add a sentence or two about how long it takes to become proficient in Python and R, given that the reader has some prior experience with programming (C, C++, Java, etc.), scripting (Pearl, shell), statistical software (SAS, SPSS), or computational mathematics (MatLab, Mathematica).
+For example, how long did it take for you to become proficient?
+What was the learning curve like?
+What’s the best approach – a little at time or total emersion? ]]

 Why Python?

 Guido van Rossum created the Python programming language in December of 1989 to solve a problem.
 He and his colleagues needed a common way to orchestrate system administration tasks that could take advantage of specific features in the operating systems they were using at that time.
-While there were existing interpreted, administrator-friendly tools and languages available, none were designed (from Guido van Rossum’s point of view) with either the flexibility or extensibility features baked into the design principles of Python.
+Although there were existing interpreted, administrator-friendly tools and languages available, none were designed (from Guido van Rossum’s point of view) with either the flexibility or extensibility features baked into the design principles of Python.

-Pyhon’s flexibility and extensibility (and the fact that it was free as in both “speech” and “beer”) were especially appealing to the scientific, academic and industrial communities starting in the early 2000s, and innovators in these fields quickly adapted this general purpose programming language to their own disciplines to solve problems easier than—ostensibly—the domain-specific languages available at that time.
+Python’s flexibility and extensibility (and the fact that it was free as in both “speech” and “beer”) were especially appealing to the scientific, academic, and industrial communities starting in the early 2000s.
+Innovators in these fields quickly adapted this general-purpose programming language to their own disciplines to solve problems easier than—ostensibly—the domain-specific languages available at that time.

-You would have to search long and hard to find a file-type Python cannot read, a database Python cannot access and an algorithm Python cannot execute.
-As you familiarize yourself with the language, Python’s ability to acquire, clean and transform source data will quickly amaze you, but those tasks are just the early steps in your analysis and visualization process.
-It wasn’t until 2008 that the pandas (http://pandas.pydata.org/) module was created by AQR Capital Management to provide “Pythonic” counterparts to the analytical foundations of languages like R, SAS or MATLAB, which is where the “real fun” begins.
+You have to search long and hard to find a file-type Python cannot read, a database Python cannot access, and an algorithm Python cannot execute.
+As you familiarize yourself with the language, Python’s ability to acquire, clean, and transform source data will quickly amaze you, but those tasks are just the early steps in your analysis and visualization process.
+It wasn’t until 2008 that the pandas (http://pandas.pydata.org/) module was created by AQR Capital Management to provide “Pythonic” counterparts to the analytical foundations of languages like R, SAS, or MATLAB, which is where the “real fun” begins.

-While Python’s interpreter provides an interactive execution shell, aficionados recognized the need to extend this basic functionality and developed an even more dynamic and robust interactive environment—IPython—to fill the need.
-When coupled with the pandas module, any budding data analyst now has a mature and data-centric toolset available to drive their quest for knowledge.
+Although Python’s interpreter provides an interactive execution shell, aficionados recognized the need to extend this basic functionality and developed an even more dynamic and robust interactive environment—IPython—to fill the need.
+When coupled with the pandas module, budding data analysts now have a mature and data-centric toolset available to drive their quest for knowledge.

 Why R?

-Unlike Python, R’s history is inexorably tied to its domain specific predecessors and cousins, as it is 100% focused and built for statistical data analysis and visualization.
-While it, too, can access and manipulate various file types and databases (and was also designed for flexibility and extensibility), R’s lisp- and S-like syntax plus extreme focus on foundational analytics-oriented data types has kept it, mostly, in the hands of the “data crunchers”.
+Unlike Python, R’s history is inexorably tied to its domain specific predecessors and cousins, as it is 100 percent focused and built for statistical data analysis and visualization.
+Although it, too, can access and manipulate various file types and databases (and was also designed for flexibility and extensibility), R’s lisp- and S-like syntax plus extreme focus on foundational analytics-oriented data types has kept it, mostly, in the hands of the “data crunchers.”

-Base R makes it remarkably simple to run fundamental statistical analyses on your data and then generate informative and appealing visualizations with just a few lines of code.
+Base R makes it remarkably simple to run extensive statistical analyses on your data and then generate informative and appealing visualizations with just a few lines of code.
 More modern R libraries such as plyr and ggplot2 extend and enhance these base capabilities and are the foundations of many of mind- and eye-catching examples of cutting-edge data analysis and visualization you have no doubt come across on the Internet.

 Like Python, R also provides an interactive execution shell that has enough basic functionality for general needs.
-Yet, the desire for even more interactivity sparked the development of RStudio, which is a combination of IDE, data exploration tool, and iterative experimentation environment that exponentially enhances R’s default capabilities.
+Yet, the desire for even more interactivity sparked the development of RStudio, which is a combination of integrated development environment (IDE), data exploration tool, and iterative experimentation environment that exponentially enhances R’s default capabilities.

 Why Both?